msancheza/xctopus-core/README.md

 ### Project Objective

-Develop an architecture where multiple Knowledge Nodes collaborate to process information, update Bayesian beliefs, and enable cumulative learning while preserving previously acquired knowledge.
+Our primary objective is the Mitigation of Catastrophic Forgetting in continual learning systems.
+We develop an architecture where multiple Knowledge Nodes collaborate to process information, update Bayesian beliefs, and enable cumulative learning while preserving previously acquired knowledge.

 The goal is to explore how modular, hierarchical, and epistemically-grounded components can support flexible, scalable, and traceable continuous learning.

 Xctopus is, for now, an evolving research prototype.

 ### Project Status

 ⚠️ **Alpha / Experimental** — Xctopus is currently an evolving research prototype.
-The framework is experimental, under active development, and APIs may change.
+The framework is experimental, under active development.
 Use with caution in production environments.
 Contributions and feedback are welcome as the system continues to grow.

 ---